 Yes, the Student Profile Report will continue to display Percentage of Disengaged Responses and Estimated Impact of Disengagement on RIT.

-Are proctors notified when students rapid-guess during testing?
+Will proctors be notified when students rapid-guess during testing?

 Yes.
-Proctors receive a notification when students rapid-guess.
-However, many proctors are not at their computers at all times watching this screen during testing.
-The proctor screen refreshes every 60 seconds, indicated in the image below, but students can rapid-guess before the proctor is notified because of the 60-second refresh window.
-In short, the notification is not real time but delayed.
+Proctors will receive a notification when students rapid-guess.
+Note, many proctors are not at their computers at all times watching this screen during testing.
+The proctor screen refreshes every 60 seconds, indicated in the image below, but students can rapid-guess before the proctor is alerted because of the 60-second refresh window.
+In short, the alert is not real time but delayed.

 Proctors can click the orange Student(s) Disengaged box to expand the information.